sagemath/trac_to_gh/Issue 3988.md

 # Issue 3988: [with patch; needs review] interfaces -- add algorithm='magma' for polynomial factor and galois_group commands

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3988

 Original creator: was